budavariam/traverse_facebook_galleries/README.md

    * the webdriver will be added to the path
    * the virtualenv will be loaded
 1. the requirements should be installed `pip install -r requirements.txt`
+1. create `options.json` file from `options_template.json`.
+It will be ignored by git.
 1. to leave from the virtualenv type `deactivate`

 ## Usage